sea-of-codes/Portfolio/README.md

 - **Frontend:** HTML5, CSS3, JavaScript
 - **Styling:** CSS Grid, Flexbox, Animations, Hover Effects
 - **Optional:** TailwindCSS or Bootstrap (if used)

 ---

+📄 License

+This project is licensed under the MIT License – see the LICENSE file for details.